Simulation by Rounds of Letter-to-Letter Transducers: Deciding Existential Round Simulation

-\subparagraph*{Presburger Arithmetic} The first ingredient in the proof of \cref{thm:bound_on_k} is to characterize the set of Parikh vectors whose type is some fixed matrix $\tau\in \bbB^{Q\times Q}$.
-For this characterization, we employ the first-order theory of the naturals with addition and order $\textrm{Th}(\bbN,0,1,+,<,=)$, commonly known as Presburger Arithmetic (\PA).
-We do not give a full exposition of \PA, but refer the reader to~\cite{Haase2018} (and references therein) for a survey.
+\paragraph*{Presburger arithmetic.} The first ingredient in the proof of~\cref{thm:bound_on_k} is to characterize the set of Parikh vectors whose type is some fixed matrix $\tau\in \bbB^{Q\times Q}$.
+For this characterization, we employ the first-order theory of the naturals with addition and order $\textrm{Th}(\bbN,0,1,+,<,=)$, commonly known as \emph{Presburger arithmetic (PA)}.
+We do not give a full exposition of \PA but refer the reader to~\cite{Haase2018} (and references therein) for a survey.
 In the following we briefly cite the results we need.

-For our purposes, a \PA formula $\varphi(x_1,\ldots,x_d)$, where $x_1,\ldots, x_d$ are free variables, is evaluated over $\bbN^d$, and \emph{defines} the set $\{(a_1,\ldots,a_d)\in \bbN^d\ST (a_1,\ldots,a_d)\models \varphi(x_1,\ldots,x_d)\}$.
-For example, the formula $\varphi(x_1,x_2):=x_1< x_2\wedge \exists y. x_1=2y$ defines the set $\{(a,b)\in \bbN^2\ST a<b\wedge a \text{ is even}\}$.
+For our purposes, a \PA~formula $\varphi(x_1,\ldots,x_d)$, where $x_1,\ldots, x_d$ are free variables, is evaluated over $\bbN^d$, and \emph{defines} the set $\condset{(a_1,\ldots,a_d)\in \bbN^d}{(a_1,\ldots,a_d)\models \varphi(x_1,\ldots,x_d)}$.
+For example, the formula $\varphi(x_1,x_2):=x_1< x_2\wedge \exists y.\ x_1=2y$ defines the set $\left\{ \,(a,b)\in \bbN^2\ \middle| \right.$ $\left. a<b\wedge a \text{ is even}\, \right\}$.

-A fundamental result about \PA states that the definable sets in \PA are exactly the semilinear sets.
-In particular, by Parikh's theorem we have that for every \NFA $\cA$, $\fP(L(\cA))$ is \PA~definable.
-In fact, by~\cite{Verma2005}, one can efficiently construct a linear-sized existential \PA formula for $\fP(L(\cA))$.
+A fundamental result about \PA is that the definable sets in \PA are exactly the semilinear sets.
+In particular, Parikh's theorem states that for every \NFA $\cA$, $\fP(L(\cA))$ is \PA~definable.
+In fact, by~\cite{Verma2005}, one can efficiently construct a linear-sized existential \PA~formula for $\fP(L(\cA))$.
 We can now show that the set of Parikh vectors whose type is $\tau$ is \PA~definable.